Marion Campbell (archaeologist): Personal life

 Marion Campbell was the daughter of John Campbell and Marion Durand.
-Campbell lived most of her life in Argyll (today part of Argyll and Bute) on her family's estate of Kilberry.
-She inherited Kilberry when she was 8 years old, following her father's death.
+Campbell lived most of her life in Argyll (today part of Argyll and Bute) at her family's estate in Kilberry.
+She inherited Kilberry when she was 8, following her father's death.
 The estate was sold to an older cousin, but Campbell regained possession of it once she turned 18.

 During World War II, Campbell served in the British military as part of the Auxiliary Territorial Service (ATS) and the Women's Royal Navy Service (WRNS).
 Following her military service, Campbell returned to Kilberry where she operated and managed several farms on her estate.

-Campbell was involved in local politics, and she served as a district councillor as a member of the Scottish National Party for 20 years beginning in 1955.
+Campbell was involved in local politics, and she served as a district councillor and a member of the Scottish National Party for 20 years beginning in 1955.

 In 1954, Campbell's childhood friend Mary Sandeman moved into Kilberry Castle.
-The two lived and worked together until Sandeman's death in 1995.
+They had become friends at school and during the school holidays, Mary Sandeman, living on Jura, and Marion, in Kilberry, used torches to signal to one another across the Sound of Jura at night.
+The two lived and worked together until Sandeman died in 1995, first in the castle and later in a cottage on her estate.